 A collaboration between the Western MA Food Processing Center & the Sustainable Business Network of Massachusetts

-- 4 panel discussions with industry experts
+- Panel discussions with industry experts and buyers

 Eligibility & Cost

 This program is open to established CPG companies who:

 - Utilize at least one locally grown ingredient in their food products.

 - Can demonstrate at least one year of direct to consumer sales.

 - Have a baseline understanding of their production and operational costs.